bedapub/BP40087_paper_supplementary_code/README.md

 1. Roche Pharma Research and Early Development, Roche Innovation Center Basel; Basel, Switzerland

 Would like to thank Nicolas Staedler who provided some of the codes used for analysis.
+We also would like to thank Alexandra-Cristina Nica who was involved in early stages of the analysis.